fairdataihub/SODA-for-SPARC/README.md

 *   [Linux](https://3dtholdings-my.sharepoint.com/:u:/g/personal/bpatel_calmi2_org/EVMndexbB_9BroB6dk-f1TcBn_aQzPRKWHi8SDmzYBiwcQ?e=WE5UiS) (Developed & tested on Ubuntu)<br>
 Please follow the instructions given in [User Manual](docs/SODA_User_manual.pdf) to download, install and use SODA.
 The software should ideally also work on older version of OS but no testing has been done on those platforms.

+Folder structure is based on the Electron standard and similar to the [Electron Demo Application](https://github.com/electron/electron-api-demos)

 ## Using the Source Code
 If you want to modify SODA to suit your needs better or compile it for an OS not mentioned above, please follow the instructions below
 #### *Pre-requisites: [Anaconda (Python 3 version)](https://www.anaconda.com/distribution/), [Python 2](https://www.python.org/downloads/)*